PatrickCoakley23/Angels_Breath/README.md

     - As a Shopper

-        - As a user I want to be able to view all the product’s/service’s available to purchase from the Angel’s Share.
+        - As a user I want to be able to view all the product’s/service’s available to purchase from the Angel’s Share website.
             - Choose Your Poison page – users have the option to select between the three whiskey clubs (Irish, Scottish and Bourbon Whiskey)

         - As a User I want to get more information on each whiskey club/product when I click on the relevant club.